MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

       Turn this into a monthly read-out on a schedule.
 1. When prompted under **When should the monthly Atlast read-out?**, select any option such as  **1st business day, 8AM** > **Submit**.
 1. When prompted under **Which time zone should the monthly 8 AM run use?**, select any option such as  **US Eastern** > **Submit**.
+   > **Note**: Cowork may not respond with prompts as notes in steps 2 - 3 of this Task.
+If this is the case, proceed to the next step.
 1. Select **Schedule**.
 1. **Outcome:** Cowork should produce a response like "Done — the monthly Atlas Launch read-out is scheduled.".
+    > **Note**: Cowork may respond with a different variation of the above response.
+This is expected.

 ## Task 8: Build-Your-Own Skill Challenges